ZakariaAyad1/ZakariaAyad1/README.md

 - 🔭 I’m currently working on **my porfolio 📂**

-- 🌱 I’m currently learning **New technology in the field of computer science**
+- 🌱 I’m currently learning **New technology in the field of computer science engineering **

 - 👯 I’m looking to collaborate on **projects**